Skip to main content

 How Sotyktu (deucravacitinib) works

-Sotyktu (deucravacitinib) is a tyrosine kinase 2 (TYK2) inhibitor.
-It targets an enzyme (protein) in the Janus kinase (JAK) family called tyrosine kinase 2.
-This protein normally causes inflammation in the body.
+Sotyktu (deucravacitinib) is a tyrosine kinase 2 inhibitor.
+It attaches to a protein in the body called tyrosine kinase 2 (TYK2).
+This protein is part of the Janus kinase (JAK) family and it plays a role in causing inflammation in the body.

-Although it's not completely clear how Sotyktu (deucravacitinib) works to help treat plaque psoriasis, it's thought to lower inflammation by blocking TYK2.
+It's not completely clear how Sotyktu (deucravacitinib) works to help treat plaque psoriasis.
+But scientists think that it blocks TYK2 to lower inflammation.

 Common BrandsSotyktu